Mukku27/Text-to-SQL-with-Gemini-pro/README.md

 # Text to SQL with Streamlit and Google Generative AI

 ## Introduction

 This repository provides a Python application that leverages Streamlit and Google Generative AI (Gemini Pro) to convert natural language questions into SQL queries.
-Users can interact with the application through a web interface to get real-time results from a sample SQLite database.
+Users can interact with the application through a web interface to get real-time results from a sample SQLite database and modify the database using the Gemini Pro API key.

 ## Key Features

 - **Natural Language to SQL Conversion:** Ask questions about the student data in plain English, and the system will automatically generate the corresponding SQL query.
+- **Database Modifications:** Perform modifications in the database using the Gemini Pro API key.
 - **Interactive Web Interface:** Streamlit creates a user-friendly web interface for easy interaction and visualization of results.
-- **Database Integration:** Connects to a sample student database (`student.db`) for retrieving and displaying data.
+- **Database Integration:** Connects to a sample student database (`student.db`) for retrieving, displaying, and modifying data.
 - **Error Handling:** Provides informative messages in case of invalid input or database errors.

 ## Requirements